rizdaputra/mock-film-app/README.md

+# Streaming App Mock Project

+This projects shows the list of films and episodes in the film details page with mock API.

+There are still many improvements that can be done in this projects:
+1. not use CRA since CRA is already outdated
+2. Improve on loading experiences
+3. Improve the API mocks
+4. Improve the designs, interactions and layout

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).